ysyk2021/understanding-the-legal-and-regulatory-landscape-of-compensation-management/src/chapter-4-3.md

-Chapter 5: Ensuring Equal Pay and Non-Discrimination
+Ensuring Equal Pay and Non-Discrimination
 ====================================================

 In this chapter, we will explore the importance of ensuring equal pay and non-discrimination in compensation management.
 Pay equity and non-discrimination are essential principles that organizations must uphold to promote fairness, equality, and diversity.
 This chapter will discuss strategies and best practices for achieving these goals.